Chubanova/Timer/timer-proto/README.md

 ### How to use
  Method **addTime** - to add time for project and sub project.
- This method returns status, all time that you spent on this project
+ This method returns status, all time you spent on this project.

  Method **startTimer** - to start or stop timer for project and sub project This method returns status, all time that you spent on this project